 - The State of CA passed an improvement to the Healthy Schools Act in 2014 that require at minimum, a written least toxic pest program, or Integrated Pest Management, for all child care centers and K-12 schools; reporting of pesticides by applicators, and minimal training of least toxic pest control methods by applicators at schools, and a Program requirement at each school.
 This goes into effect July 1, 2016.

 - City of Walnut Creek ceased all 2,4-D usage as of December, 2015 after we presented at the City Council meeting.
 The City also agreed to post signage prior to any application.
 However, community members are sending PASE photos showing inconsistency in posting and rodenticide usage without posting.
-We are planning phase III that will require Walnut Creek residents' involvement.
+We will be planning phase III with more Walnut Creek residents' involvement.

-- East Bay Regional Parks District agreed to phase out Oryzalin, the Prop 65 known human carcinogen and active ingredient in the product, Surflan, that was applied in many parks to control weeds under picnic benches, base of drinking fountains and trees.
+- East Bay Regional Parks District agreed to phase out Oryzalin, the Prop 65 known human carcinogen and active ingredient in the product, Surflan, that was applied in many parks to control weeds under picnic tables, base of drinking fountains and trees.
 In addition, EBRPD agreed to stop using all known human carcinogens in all its parks.
-The District also began piloting trapping and CO2 asphyxiation since our last presentation to staff with our recommendations in April, 2016.
-We are in phase II of communicating, negotiating, and meeting with staff and decision makers.
+The District also began piloting trapping and CO asphyxiation since our last presentation to staff with our recommendations in April, 2016.
+We are planning phase II of communicating, negotiating, and meeting with staff and decision makers.